auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     NMAC keys, a.k.a. precomputed HMAC keys.
 Thus the name was chosen to hint at the intended use of the parameter.

+[^no-account-separation]:
+    Other than obvious cases where no account separation is possible, such as deterministic generation of public/private keypairs, applying no account separation on the client side can be appropriate when the absolute privacy of login names is more important than avoiding cracking attacks that apply to multiple accounts at once.

+    For example, in the case of a on-premise home automation server, one can reasonably assume that (in the vast majority of deployments) there will never be more than a handful of accounts, and that TLS eavesdropping attacks are not a major part of the threat model.

+    In this scenario, applying account separation only on the server side can be a sensible thing to do.
+The possibility of completely decoupling a stolen hash from a login name could well be more important than avoiding any possibility of more efficient cracking attacks in a niche scenario.

+    In this scenario, salt can and probably should be used to domain-separate hashes to a specific deployment on the client side, even if a TLS eavesdropper might be theoretically capable of obtaining hashes that are not domain-separated by account.

+    Another scenario that might make sense to delay account separation is when hashing the second secret, especially if your deployment uses an external checksum.
+Account separation might be delayed until after the checksum has been computed, then the key-stretching computation reused to apply account separation before the second secret is possibly persisted on the user's device.

+    Much like the deterministic public/private keypairs, the second secret often has a connotation of more reliably being a high-quality, high-entropy passphrase, and not applying account separation to this key-stretching computation means that the public salt can more easily be rotated without forcing the user to change their second secret.

+    Alternatively, perhaps the user's device helps choose the new public salt such that their existing second secret continues to pass the external checksum, which would require another fairly expensive mining computation on a possibly constrained-power device.

 [^ephemeral-derivations]:
     Do feel free to derive public salts from _ephemeral_ values, though, as long as they are quickly forgotten and include a high quality source of